 - When considering different materials, be sure to think about durability.
-Ceramic may work well for rabbits or chickens, but could be broken by a larger resident.
+Ceramic may work well for Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. or chickens, but could be broken by a larger resident.

 - Consider if there are any safety hazards, including drowning risks, that come with using a particular design with certain species or individuals.
 During the colder months, consider if there is a risk of residents becoming wet by walking through or otherwise getting into water sources and then becoming chilled.

 - If weather will dip below freezing, you’ll either need a container that can be used with a safe heat source or will need to have a plan for providing fresh water throughout the day.
 If waters are at risk of freezing overnight, consider how easy or difficult it will be to empty them when frozen (a flexible rubber bowl will be much easier to empty than a stiff one), and make sure you have a plan to provide fresh water first thing in the morning.

 - Consider whether or not certain designs will be better able to keep water clean.
 For example, for many species, water containers that are taller, rather than low to the ground, may be less likely to be pooped in or walked through.
 Just make sure residents can easily reach the water!